karthikproton25/karthikproton25/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💼 &nbsp; I sell pharmateuticals for a living.
+- 💼 &nbsp; I sell Pharmaceutical and Surgical instruments for a living.
 - ✍️ &nbsp; I also write front end code, mostly vanilla js and now gradually transitioning to the reactjs world.
 - 🤔 &nbsp; I have taken a liking to Figma lately, to design mobile app prototypes.